-Jackson Medical Mall is home to the Dean of the College of Public Service, the School of Public Health, Jackson Heart Study, and the Mississippi Urban and Research Center (MURC), and is located at Woodrow Wilson and Bailey Avenues.
+Jackson Medical Mall is home to the Dean of the College of Public Service, the School of Public Health and is located at Woodrow Wilson and Bailey Avenues.

 The Universities Center is home to the College of Lifelong Learning, and provides classrooms, offices, and laboratory facilities for the Department of Public Policy and Administration, the School of Social Work graduate programs, and the Department of Communicative Disorders.
-The Associate Dean for Policy and Planning, and Department of Urban and Regional Planning are also located at this facility.
+The Department of Urban and Regional Planning is also located at this facility.